nest/livecd-scripts/README.txt

 A typical workflow would involve running the `bootstrap_workdir` script, then `enter_chroot` with `install_packages` as a parameter, then `enter_chroot` alone and finally, when satisfied, `master_image`.

+/!\ Remove the choice to install Ubuntu on bootup.

 CNS Tutorials
 -------------